What is Wage Theft?

 Victims of wage theft can also file a lawsuit.
 This may be the best available remedy for certain employees.
 However, depending on your state, the statute of limitations for reporting wage theft varies.
 Some states also cap back wages for certain professions.

+Not sure what to do about wage theft?
 In the New York City area, employment lawyer Charles Joseph brings over 20 years of experience in wage theft.
-He founded Joseph & Kirschenbaum, a top wage theft firm that has recovered over $140 million for clients.
+He founded Joseph & Kirschenbaum, a wage theft firm that has recovered over $140 million for clients.
 Contact Charles Joseph for a free consultation.

 Learn more about common forms of wage theft or read our related FAQs.